Girls Consultation Report

 The 5 key issues identified by the 2,000 girls consulted: (1) poverty; (2) loss of key care-givers; (3) teenage pregnancy; (4) early marriage; and (5) insufficiently supportive adults and communities.
 The five major solutions proposed by the 2,000 girls were: (1) financial support for education; (2) business support to parents; (3) improved school facilities and teachers; (4) advocacy; and (5) counselling support for girls.

-It is from these conversations that we designed our Girls Speak Out Appeal, which aims to raise funds to directly impact upon the issues raised by the girls we spoke to - all funds raised or donated to the appeal will be doubled by the UK government.
+It is from these conversations that we designed our Girls Speak Out Appeal, which raised funds to directly impact upon the issues raised by the girls we spoke to - all funds raised or donated to the appeal were doubled by the UK government as part of the UK Aid Match appeal.